Lumbar Lordosis:

 Poor Posture and Trauma

-Chronic poor posture and severe trauma are additional contributors to the loss of lumbar lordosis.
-Long-term poor posture can gradually alter the spine’s natural alignment, while trauma can cause immediate changes.
+Chronic poor posture and severe trauma are additional factors in the loss of lumbar lordosis.
+Long-term poor posture can gradually alter the spine’s natural alignment, while trauma can cause quick changes.

 Rotoscoliosis and Scoliosis

 Conditions like rotoscoliosis and varying degrees of scoliosis can also affect the spine’s curvature.
-Understanding these conditions is crucial for implementing effective treatment strategies to maintain a healthy spinal structure.
+Knowing these conditions is crucial for implementing effective treatment strategies to maintain a healthy spinal structure.

 Conclusion